You Shou Yan

 You Shou Yan (有兽焉 (Yǒu shòu yān)), also known as Fabulous Beasts, is a Chinese comedy manhua and animated series (donghua) created by Xue Xia Mao Yao Zi (靴下猫腰子) with animation by FENZ Co.
 Ltd. and published by Bilibili.
 The story features various beasts from Chinese mythology, many of which take the form of anthropomorphic animals.
 It is compiled in 5 books and has been listed on Chinese publisher Xiron's 2022 and 2023 "top 10 best-selling comic books" lists.

 Story

 You Shou Yan tells the story of mythical beasts that live in the world of mortals.
-The protagonists are a group of beasts that have left the heavently realm and ended up on Earth for various reasons.
+The protagonists are a group of beasts that have left the heavenly realm and ended up on Earth for various reasons.
 They often end up in comedic situations, many of which are at the expense of Tianlu the Pixiu or Sibuxiang.
 Over time, the amnesiac Tianlu's history is brought to light, and Sibuxiang struggles to keep the Pixiu from remembering his past, prevent heavenly officials from noticing the presence of Bixie, Tianlu's brother, and to manage his shop as an increasing number of beasts seek out his help.